bedonassef02/e-commerce-microservices/README.md

 ## Security

-The application uses Passport.js for authentication and role-based security:
+The application uses Passport.js for authentication, role-based security, 2FA, and OAuth2 with Google:

 ## Pagination